cchrisnguyen/VideoRPCA/README.md

 This project demonstrates the use of Robust Principal Component Analysis (RPCA) for detecting and removing moving objects from a video sequence.
 The RPCA algorithm decomposes a video sequence into a low-rank background matrix and a sparse moving object matrix, allowing for the detection and removal of moving objects from the background.

-The implementation is in Python and uses the NumPy and OpenCV libraries.
-The main file is `main.py`, which contains the RPCA algorithm implementation and the code to read and write video files.
-The algorithm is applied to the input video file `shoppingmall.mat` in the directory `data`, and the output video files is written in folder `output`.

 ## Requirements

 - Python 3.x